A short history of Fleetwood School and Chessington Community College

 In September 1989 Chessington Community College was established with Mr. J. P. Hayes as its first Headteacher.

-In 1992 the College opened its £2 million sports centre which was built not only to provide excellent indoor sporting facilities for the pupils of Chessington Community College but also to serve the sporting needs of the local community in the evenings and at the weekends.
-The College progressed well under the headship of Mr. Hayes.
+In 1992 the school opened its £2 million sports centre which was built not only to provide excellent indoor sporting facilities for the pupils of Chessington Community College but also to serve the sporting needs of the local community in the evenings and at the weekends.
+The school progressed well under the headship of Mr. Hayes.

 In 1997 Mr. Hayes was appointed to a new headship and Mr. J.P.
 Allen took over the headship, followed by Mr. D. Kemp who took over as Principal in September 2002 having been Deputy Principal since April 1990.